-The denomination offers grants and loans to full-time students who are members in good standing of the Presbyterian Church (U.S.A.).
+The denomination offers grants and loans to full-time students who are members in good standing of the Presbyterian Church (U.S.A.) and who are pursuing their first professional degree.
 The following conditions apply:

 - Students must be U.S. citizens or permanent residents; - M.Div. and M.Div./M.A.C.E. students must be either inquirers or candidates; - Applicants must complete the FAFSA and show remaining need after all other aid is applied;